When I decided to volunteer for a whale shark conservation project in the Maldives, I faced a hesitation that probably only other females would guess.

 They cannot afford to do that.

 Their incredible paradise-vacation vibe is their most valuable national asset, their golden goose.
-It must pay for nearly everything to lift the people to a higher standard of living.
+It must pay for nearly everything, to lift the people to a higher standard of living.
 If they ruin it by flooding it with mass tourism and irresponsible visitors, the golden goose is dead.

 I’m glad that the Maldives has become more accessible through the option of staying in local islands.
-But beyond that, I don’t think Maldivians should compromise unless it does not threaten their biggest asset.
+But beyond that, I don’t think Maldivians should compromise unless they’re sure it does not threaten their biggest asset.

-Yet, you could see water tanks in the villages, and pumping pipework connections.
+Yet, you could see water tanks in the villages, and pipework connections.
 Short of massive desalination plants (where?), where would the locals get water from?
 Surely it can’t be piped all the way from India!